Our Dallas Sober Living Home is life changing.

 It's something that is important for everyone- especially in recovery.
 It is extremely difficult to make any change without support.
 Imagine beginning your life without parents or guardians to support you.
 Starting the journey of recovery is similar.
 Altogether, we need a community to survive.
 In sober living, we are all struggling with the disease of addiction.
 Above all, we only have a chance of success by working together.

-Holding together communities and friendships is the glue of accountability.
+Holding together communities and friendships are the glue of accountability.
 We must be accountable for our actions in recovery.
 Furthermore, we must make changes to correct the mistakes we make.
 If we live in sober living we will have built-in accountability.
-From daily check-ins to accountability meetings, Real Deal provides the necessary foundation for strong accountability in every sober living environment.
+From daily check-ins, UA testing to accountability meetings, Real Deal provides the necessary foundation for strong accountability in every sober living environment.

 As addicts, we always think very highly of ourselves.
 We believe we know what's right.
 Considering we hold on to that belief while our lives are imploding, it sounds crazy, doesn't it?
 In short, we end up drug addicts but still somehow believe we know how to live properly!
 Conversely, if we do not smash the delusion of being all-knowing and become open to change, we are doomed!
 Luckily, sober living gives us the tools to be open-minded, even if it might be painful at first.

 In terms of creating a new life, building and maintaining discipline may be the most important aspect.
 When we get sober we have to change our life totally.
 In order to do this, we must start with simple things like making our beds, cleaning up after ourselves, and opening the door for strangers.
-As a result, this “trickle down affect”, as we call it, affects every aspect of our lives.
-From being better employees to being better friends, it all starts with discipline.
+As a result, this "trickle-down effect", as we call it, affects every aspect of our lives.
+From being better employees to being better friends, it all starts with a little discipline.

 Sober living is a type of transitional addiction treatment.
 It bridges the gap between inpatient drug and alcohol rehab and returning to life in the real world.
 Residents live in a community with others who are at a similar stage of recovery.
 Furthermore, they support and hold each other accountable and are watched over by a manager.
 Typically, residents work, attend school, or participate in an outpatient addiction treatment program while in sober living.
 If you want more information about services we offer, click here.